Council tax is charged on all homes in the UK to fund the work of local authorities.

 Local authorities are able to set their own rates for each band, though there is a limit to how much these can be raised each year.

-Use our calculator below to work out how much you'll pay in your local area.
+Use our calculator below to work out how much you'll pay in your local area (England, Wales and Scotland).

 Do I have to pay council tax?